USS Julius A. Furer

 USS Julius A. Furer (FFG-6) was a Brooke-class frigate in the United States Navy.

 Julius A. Furer was launched 22 July 1966 by the Bath Iron Works, Bath, Maine; and sponsored by Mrs. Julius A. Furer, widow of Rear Admiral Julius A. Furer.
 She was commissioned on 11 November 1967 at the Boston Naval Shipyard.

 Pakistan service

-Julius A. Furer was decommissioned on 31 January 1989, and leased to Pakistan as PNS Badr and returned in 1993.
+Julius A. Furer was decommissioned on 31 January 1989, and leased to Pakistan as PNS Badr (D-161) and returned in 11 December 1993.
 She was struck from the Naval Vessel Register on 2 February 1994, and disposed of by Navy title transfer to the United States Maritime Administration, 28 March 1994.